itancio/gitlet/README.md

 # gitlet
-A short program that mimics some functionality of a version control program
+A short program that mimics some functionality of git's version control